sruffner/XSort/xsort/assets/ui.md

 Building the internal cache can take several minutes when there are hundreds of analog channels and hundreds of neural units.
-But once it is complete, **XSort** will "load" the directory very quickly the next time you open it -- so long as you do not delete any of these cache files!
+But once it is complete, **XSort** will "load" the directory very quickly the next time you open it -- so long as you do not delete the cache!

 This internal cache is essential to **XSort** so that it can quickly load short segments of the analog channel data streams at any point along the recorded timeline, quickly display spike templates for any selected unit, and use those